ctfhacker/ctf-writeups/pico-ctf-2014/README.md

  21   }

 ```
-Lines 19 and 20 show that if the cookie `custom_settings` isn't set aka first visit to the website, then two cookies are set: `custom_settings` and `custom_settings_hash`.
+Lines 19 and 20 show that if the cookie *custom_settings* isn't set aka if it is the user's first visit to the website, then two cookies are set: *custom_settings* and *custom_settings_hash*.

 This can be verified in Google Chrome via the developer console (`Right Click -> Inspect Element -> 'Console'`)
 ```